Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Vim is a versatile text editor and language created by Bram Moolenaar 30 years ago as an improved version of vi.
 Vim is cross-platform — it comes preinstalled on Linux and Mac, and can be installed on Windows.

-The reason behind why Vim has maintained a passionate following for decades is its extreme efficiency for developers.
+The reason why Vim has maintained a passionate following for decades is its extreme efficiency for developers.
 Often, programmers spend more time reading code and making changes here and there than writing long streams of code.
 But traditional text editors are more suited towards writing than reading.

 Vim solves this problem by introducing modes.
 Keys behave differently depending on the mode you’re in.
 There’s a mode for navigation, insertion, selection, entering commands, and so on.
 Although this may sound complicated, you quickly reap the benefits of having dedicated modes once you get used to it.